georgemarselis-nvi/java-for-sysadmins/README.md

 Given all of the above, the reliable undeploy is a restart with the files gone:

 1. `systemctl stop tomcat` (or whatever runs it).
 Confirm with `ps` that the JVM is gone; a stuck shutdown leaves it running and the next steps delete files out from under it.
+2. Compare `webapps/app/` with `unzip -l app.war`.
+If the directory holds files the WAR does not, the application has been writing into its own install directory; move those files out to a directory outside the Tomcat tree before going further.
+See the next section.
-2. Remove `webapps/app.war` and `webapps/app/`.
+3. Remove `webapps/app.war` and `webapps/app/`.
 Both, or the autodeployer recreates one from the other at the next start.
-3. Remove `conf/Catalina/localhost/app.xml` if it exists, or its settings apply to the next thing deployed under that name.
+4. Remove `conf/Catalina/localhost/app.xml` if it exists, or its settings apply to the next thing deployed under that name.
-4. Remove `work/Catalina/localhost/app/`, the compiled JSPs and saved sessions, or the next deploy of a changed WAR may load stale ones.
+5. Remove `work/Catalina/localhost/app/`, the compiled JSPs and saved sessions, or the next deploy of a changed WAR may load stale ones.
-5. Start Tomcat and check that `catalina.out` no longer mentions `app` during startup; the deploy lines name each application as it comes up.
+6. Start Tomcat and check that `catalina.out` no longer mentions `app` during startup; the deploy lines name each application as it comes up.

-Before step 2, look inside `webapps/app/` and compare it with `unzip -l app.war`.
+### Applications that write into their own directory

 Some applications write into their own unpacked directory at runtime: uploaded files, generated reports, downloaded tools, plugins, even jars dropped into `WEB-INF/lib/` by an in-application installer.
 A bioinformatics platform the author runs does this, and after a year `webapps/app/` is several gigabytes of which the WAR accounts for a hundred megabytes.
+An application that writes into its own install directory is a bug, and the moment you run it the bug is yours.

+The autodeployer makes it worse.
+In the normal case, where Tomcat itself unpacked `webapps/app/` from the WAR, dropping a new `app.war` makes the autodeployer remove that directory first and then unpack the new WAR into a fresh one.
+The data goes with the old directory and nothing warns you.
+A directory Tomcat did not create, one unpacked by hand, is left alone, but do not rely on that.

+First, look for the application's own configuration option that points the writes elsewhere; most such applications have one that nobody documented, or a hard-coded relative path that is a one-line fix upstream.
+When there is no such option, or you cannot wait for the release, three measures in order of preference:

+Deploy it as an exploded directory you own, not as a WAR.
+Unpack the WAR yourself into `webapps/app/`, never put `app.war` beside it, and set `autoDeploy="false"` on the `Host` in `server.xml`.
+Tomcat then treats the directory as yours and never deletes it.
+Upgrades become your procedure: stop Tomcat, unpack the new WAR somewhere else, `rsync` its contents over `webapps/app/` with `--exclude` for each subdirectory the application writes into, start Tomcat.
+You have traded the autodeployer for a script you can read and put under version control, which is a good trade.

+Symlink the subdirectories it writes into out of the tree: `webapps/app/data -> /srv/app/data`, one link per subdirectory.
+Tomcat's own delete routine removes the link rather than following it, so even an accidental redeploy loses the link and not the data.
+Do not use a bind mount for this; `rm -rf` walks into a bind mount and deletes its contents, and Tomcat's delete behaves the same way.
+Verify the symlink behaviour once on the version you run, by linking a scratch directory and redeploying, before trusting it with anything.

+Report it upstream as what it is.
+For a maintained project that is a small pull request.
+For an archived one, the exploded-directory deployment above is the permanent answer.

-Deleting the directory deletes that data, and redeploying a new WAR over it does something worse: the autodeployer removes the old directory first, then unpacks the new WAR, so the data is gone either way and nobody warned you.
-If the diff shows files that are not in the WAR, move them out to a path under `/data` before undeploying, and then find the application's configuration option that points it there permanently, because an application that writes into its own install directory has a bug you have just made yours.
-The same applies to Jetty's `work/` and to any exploded directory: the WAR is the only thing that should be in it.
+The same applies to Jetty's `work/` and to any exploded directory on any server: the WAR is the only thing that should be in it.

 ### The manager application